What is Conglomerate Merger?

 A conglomerate merger strategy combines several businesses, so the companies involved are not in the same industry nor direct competitors, yet potential synergies are still expected.

 The conglomerate merger strategy involves the combination of various different businesses with minimal operational overlap.

-A conglomerate is defined as a corporate entity comprised of several different, unrelated companies, each having their own unique business functions and industry classifications.
+In simple terms, a conglomerate is defined as a corporate entity comprised of several, unrelated companies, each having their own unique business functions and industry classifications.

 Often, the anticipated synergies from such a merger become more apparent in periods of economic slowdowns.